With TL 361 and TL 145 Forge Development Partners and Bridge Investment Group Introduce the Most Technologically Advanced Multi-Family Housing

 Forge and its partners also incorporated climate and health-conscious building systems as part of its efforts to construct environmentally sustainable developments.
 Both buildings include solar thermal water heating systems that reduce overall water boiler gas usage by 30% when compared with traditional systems.
 Moreover, the buildings incorporate a state-of-the-art HVAC system that provides the highest level of air quality available in multifamily units.

-“Our HVAC system uses the most efficient MERV 13 antimicrobial filters on the market to create a pressurized hypoallergenic air supply for the building,” stated Hannum.
-“This filters out wildfire smoke and industrial pollutants, which is becoming more important due to climate change, as well as viruses including COVID-19”.
+“Our HVAC system combines the most efficient MERV 17 antimicrobial filters with GPS technology providing a pressurized hypoallergenic air supply for the building,” stated Hannum.
+“This filters out wildfire smoke and industrial pollutants, which is becoming more important due to climate change, as well as viruses".

 To further minimize the spread of viruses, Forge partnered with Homebase to develop Smart Apartment Homes for the TL 361 and 145 Projects, which will reduce contact with high-touch surfaces and provide a more seamless user experience.
 Smart Apartment Homes allows future residents to unlock their front doors, turn on lighting, adjust heating and cooling systems and more from an app on their mobile phone.
 In addition, this technology will sense when residents aren’t home so that adjustments can be made to temperature controls to reduce unnecessary energy consumption.
 The building’s smart systems will also control elevator energy usage and the common areas HVAC system, while relaying building information to staff to further optimize energy consumption and cost savings.
 These systems will operate over a state-of-the-art Internet of Things model, which uses 5G to create a high-speed ethernet backbone for these systems and future residents internet use.